Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 In my prior post, I talked about the meaning of repentance in the Old Testament.
 In this one, I’ll discuss what it means in the New Testament.

-Of the more than 180 posts I’ve written over the years – these two on repentance, and one I’ll soon post on our purpose in life – have probably had the greatest impact on my spiritual life, and I believe they will affect yours too.
+Of all the posts I’ve written over the years, these two on repentance and one I’ll soon post on our purpose in life have probably had the greatest impact on my daily life, and I believe they will affect yours too.

 Repentance in the New Testament: What it Entails

 Repent in the New Testament has a similar meaning to that in the Old Testament, which is to express sorrow over sin, turn away from sin and turn back (or return) to God.
-In both Testaments, the primary purpose of repenting appears to be a change in how one lives (self-focused and sinful to God-focused with less sin).
+In both Testaments, the ultimate purpose of repentance appears to be a change in how one lives (self-focused and sinful to God-focused with less sin).

 In addition, repentance takes on much greater importance in the New Testament.
 We first read about repentance in Matthew 3, when John the Baptist preached that people should repent and be baptized.
 In Matthew 4, Jesus started His ministry telling people to repent.
 Later, we read that Jesus’ disciples, Peter and Paul all wanted people to do the same.
 And importantly, God the Father wanted people to repent; in fact, He commanded it.
 Repentance, like faith, is part of the gospel, or the good news of salvation, and important for a person’s sins to be forgiven.

-“Those who are healthy have no need for a physician, but those who are sick…for I did not come to call (to repentance) the righteous (self-proclaimed) but sinners (those who recognize their sin and actively seek forgiveness).
-(Mt 9:12-13).
+“But when Jesus heard this, He said, ‘Those who are healthy have no need for a physician, but those who are sick…for I did not come to call (to repentance) the righteous (self-proclaimed) but sinners (those who recognize their sin and actively seek forgiveness).
+(Mt 9:12-13).‘”

 Repentance begins with acknowledging that you are a sinner and that you have a sin problem.
 However, many people fail to do this.
 Why?
-According to Barna surveys, most people don’t believe they sin much, let alone have a sin problem.
-Their attitude is likely something like this:
+According to Barna surveys, most don’t believe they sin much, let alone have a sin problem.
+Their attitude is likely something similar to this:

 “Yes, I might sin some, but I don’t do anything really bad.
 I don’t murder.
 I don’t steal.
 I know that the bible says that you should “Do unto others as you would have them do to you,” and I try to live this way.
 I’m not perfect, but I believe I am a pretty good person.
 And besides, none of us really knows for sure whether we will make it to heaven, but I think my chances are are pretty good (so I don’t plan to change how I live).”

-The problem with this view is that it is contrary to Scripture.
-The Bible is clear that all of us sin because we have a sinful nature, we are headed towards God’s wrath (hell) if we don’t get our sins forgiven, and we need Jesus for that purpose.
+The problem with this view, though, is that it is contrary to Scripture.
+The Bible is clear that all of us sin because we have a sinful nature.
+And, we will experience God’s wrath (hell) if we don’t get our sins forgiven, and we need Jesus for that (which is why He came here).

 If a person does not recognize their sinfulness and how much of a problem sin is, they won’t feel any need to repent.
 And if they do not repent, their life will not change.
-And, without a changed life, their status as a Christian hangs on a profession of faith or belief in Jesus that may or may not prove to be genuine.
+And, without a changed life, their claim to be a Christian hangs on a profession of faith or belief in Jesus that may or may not prove to be genuine if there are no deeds to back it up (see James 2:14, 17).

 Express Sorrow for Sin